 If there ever were a perfect non-traditional cake to serve at Thanksgiving or Christmas, this Upside Down Cranberry Cake is absolutely it!

 It adds stunning color, it feeds a crowd and it’s delicious, too.
-I can easily see this being centerstage for a holiday, especially if you want to make something different than a traditional pie.

 Here are some ideas for making this cake for an entertaining event: